alibaba/GraphScope/docs/graphscope_positioning.md

 [GraphScope](./overview.md) is an open-source, cloud-native computing framework for a variety of graph workloads, including analytical processing, interactive querying and graph learning.
 But how does GraphScope stand out among a bunch of graph products that offer similar functionalities?
 In summary,
-- If you are searching for a scalable system for graph analytical processing, GraphScope may be your best option, with the state-of-the-art performance and a range of SDKs and programming interfaces.
+- If you are searching for a scalable system for graph analytical processing, GraphScope may be your best option.
 - If you are searching for a graph database for graph queries, and performance and scalability are your primary concerns rather than transaction guarantees, then GraphScope is a suitable platform.
 - If you have the demand for large-scale distributed graph learning, GraphScope is just the solution.
-- If you are searching for a system that simultaneously offers various types of graph workloads, GraphScope is the ideal platform for its functionality, high-performance and scalability.
+- If you are searching for a system that simultaneously offers various types of graph workloads, GraphScope is the ideal platform.

 We elaborate in details in the following.